BenjiTrapp/benjitrapp.github.io/_attacks/2024-06-07-red-windows-api.md

 ## WTSFreeMemoryEx

+Frees memory that contains WTS_PROCESS_INFO_EX or WTS_SESSION_INFO_1 structures allocated by a Remote Desktop Services function.THis function can be used to generate proxy functions related to DLL proxying.
+An example can be found in [Accenture/Spartacus](https://github.com/Accenture/Spartacus)

 So far, there is no standard Windows API function named WTSFreeMemoryEx.
 Therefore,it's hard to provide a valid C++ code example for this specific API.

 [Learn Microsoft Link](https://learn.microsoft.com/en-us/windows/win32/api/wtsapi32/nf-wtsapi32-wtsfreememoryexa)